ns96/cassetteflowJava/README.md

 the program GUI should display on the screen.

-The installation of the Minimodem program can be skipped if you only want to make regular audio tapes from the loaded MP3s.
-Just add the MP3s to the "Tape Side" list, then press "Play Side" to automatically play all the MP3s with a 4 second blank section in between each track.
+The installation of the Minimodem program can be skipped if you only want to make regular audio tapes from the loaded MP3s or FLAC.
+Just add the audio files to the "Tape Side" list, then press "Play Side" to automatically play all the files with a 4 second blank section in between each track.
 Having these blank sections will allow the AMS to be used on tape decks containing this functionality.

 ## Using
-Coming Soon ...
+Coming soon ...